Federal Reserve Board of Governors and Its Members

 The Federal Reserve Board of Governors is the governing body that guides the U.S. central bank.
 The board consists of seven members who each serve fourteen-year terms.
 The president appoints them, and the U.S. Senate confirms the appointments.

+The Federal Reserve System is responsible for monetary policy that controls the money supply and interest rates.
+Its dual mandate is to control inflation and reduce unemployment.
 In addition to the board, the Fed consists of the 12 regional Federal Reserve Banks and the Federal Open Market Committee.
 The Fed banks provide services to the nation's commercial banking sector.
 The FOMC sets monetary policy.

 The Fed has 1,800 employees that support the board.
 Its address is 20th Street and Constitution Avenue N.W., Washington, D.C.
 20551.